MauricioRobayo/blog-hashnode/ck6jqvll900y3dfs11u3x96tn.md

 ## Acknowledgments

-Huge thanks to [@matheus-fls](https://github.com/matheus-fls) who provided invaluable feedback to make the repository code better, and to [@majovanilla](https://github.com/majovanilla) who took a lot of time to make this article more readable.
+Huge thanks to [@matheus-fls](https://github.com/matheus-fls) for the invaluable feedback provided to improve the code, and to [@majovanilla](https://github.com/majovanilla) for her massive contribution to make this article more readable.